B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 Before submitting a report or ticket, think carefully.
 If your complaint is baseless and solely intended to get someone punished, you may be the one penalized for posthunt.

 <span style="color: red">Sanctions:</span>

-- First offense: 150-200 Checkpoints
-- Second offense: Warn
-- Three or more offenses: Ban 1-7 zile up to Permanent ban in some cases
+Ban 1-7 zile up to Permanent ban in some cases

 ### <a id="1.7"></a><span style="color: #0088CC">1.7 The Syndicate</span>
 - The Syndicate is not subject to sanctions related to the use of OOC (Out of Character) information or metagaming for investigative and order-maintenance purposes.